Understanding our Four Finishes

-The type of finish you choose is significant based on how you want your kitchen/bathroom to appear.
-When purchasing a Kingston Brass product, the finish is mandatory especially when coordinating tones and styles with other home décor.
-The information on our four main finishes (polished chrome, polished brass, oil rubbed bronze and satin nickel) will provide you the help you need before making your decision.
+The type of finish you choose is primarily based on how you want your kitchen/bathroom to appear.
+When purchasing a Kingston Brass product, the finish is a fundamental factor especially when coordinating tones and styles with other home décor.
+The information on our four main finishes (polished chrome, polished brass, oil rubbed bronze and brushed nickel) will provide you the help you need before making your decision.

 The biggest complaint reported is fingerprint smudge and the appearance of water spots.